Human trafficking in South America

 Human Trafficking or "trafficking in persons" is the recruiting, harboring, transporting, providing, or obtaining a person for mainly the purposes of forced labor or prostitution.
 Other reasons for human trafficking are the removal of organs, forced marriage, and other exploitations.
 South America is one of the biggest source and destination locations in the world and has struggled with the issue for many years.
 The ILO estimates that of the 20.9 million victims of human trafficking in 2012, 1.8 million were from Latin America.
 There are many factors that cause human trafficking, like a high demand for domestic servants, sex laborers, and factory workers, the existence of already established trafficking networks that often take advantage of young women and children, corruption in the governments and local law enforcement agencies, a governmental disinterest in the issue and a lack of opportunity for women in South American regions where trafficking occurs.
 People exploited in human trafficking are often impoverished, members of indigenous peoples, unemployed, victims of abuse, illiterate, substance users, homeless, or involved in gang activity.
-Research by the United States Department of State has also found that LGBTQ+ and transgender people are vulnerable to human trafficking.
+Research by the United States Department of State has also found that LGBTQ+ people are vulnerable to human trafficking.
 By far, sex trafficking is the leading type of human trafficking, making up 79 percent of all human trafficking.
 This is then followed by forced labor at 18 percent.
 About 20 percent of trafficking victims are children.
 Primary destinations for trafficking and illegal immigration are the United States, Spain, Britain, Italy, the Netherlands, Portugal, and Canada.
 Globalization, capitalism and societal attitudes facilitate and reduce the barriers to human trafficking.